tkotekar/Lab-7---Cybersecurity/README.md

 The following required problems are completed:

 Required:
-Exploit 1:User Enum
+- Exploit 1:User Enum
-Exploit 2:XSS
+- Exploit 2:XSS
-Exploit 3:XSS2
+- Exploit 3:XSS2
 optional:

-Bonus 1: Additional Exploit 1
+- Bonus 1: Additional Exploit 1
-Bonus 2: Additional Exploit 2
+- Bonus 2: Additional Exploit 2

+Walkthrough

+Exploit 1: User Enum
+Version: WordPress 4.2
+This vulnerability allows anyone the ability to enumerate a list of valid users names allowing an easier brute force attack for any hacker.
+This is a design issue.

+Exploit 2: XSS
+Version: WordPress 4.5.3
+This vulnerability allows users with editor privileges to run XSS on WordPress with versions prior to 4.2.3.
+User can embed cross site scripting on their post.
+This can be used for privilege escalation if users viewed the pages

+Exploit 3: XSS2
+Version: WordPress 4.2
+If an admin is tricked into loading a media file which goes overe the max file size then a file name will let execution of cross site scripting.
+This is becuase there is no file name sanitation

 ## Resources

 - [WordPress Source Browser](https://core.trac.wordpress.org/browser/)